 The brain is a complex organ with different regions responsible for specific functions.
 Understanding these areas can provide insights into how the brain works and influences our thoughts, emotions, and behaviors.
-In this guide, I will explore the four major regions of the brain and their respective functions.
+In this guide, I will explore the four major areas of the brain and their respective functions.

 The Cerebrum: Responsible for higher cognitive functions such as thinking, memory, and language.